 DM: Dunga (Ijui, Rio Grande do Sul)

 Dunga's bluecollar and defensive style of football symbolized a new era in Brazil's football.
+This period in Brazil's football history was called "Era Dunga", as according to fans and journalists.
 He played 91 times for Brazil.
-He was the captain of Brazil's WC winning team in 1994.
+He was the captain of Brazil's World Cup winning team in 1994.
 He also went to Italia 1990 and France 1998.
-He played in Brazil, Japan, Italy and Germany in his career.
+For domestic football, he played in Brazil, Japan, Italy and Germany in his career.

 DM: Toninho Cerezo (Belo Horizonte, Minas Gerais)

-Toninho Cerezo started with Atlético Mineiro.
-He also played for Roma and Sampdoria in Italy.
+Throughout his career, Cerezo played with Atlético Mineiro, Roma, Sampdoria and São Paulo.
+He was a legend at Atlético Mineiro.
 With São Paulo FC, he was the two-times winner of the Intercontinental Cup and Copa Libertadores.
-He earned 57 caps.
 He went to Argentina 1978 and Spain 1982.
+During his time in Italy, Cerezo won the Coppa Italia four times; in 1991 he won the Serie A with Sampdoria.

 DM: Gilberto Silva (Lagoa da Prata, Minas Gerais)

 Gilberto Silva started his career with Atlético Mineiro.
-He was best remembered for his 6 seasons with Arsenal.
-He was a key player at the 2002 WC finals in Japan/Korea after Emerson was injured before the tournament.
+He was best remembered for his 6 seasons with Arsenal, where he joined after the 2002 World Cup Finals.
+He played 93 times for Brazil.
+He was a key player at the 2002 World Cup finals in Japan/Korea after Emerson was injured before the tournament.
+He also went to the WC Finals in 2006 and 2010.

 DM/CM: Emerson (Pelotas, Rio Grande do Sul)

 For nearly a decade, Emerson was a key player for Brazil.
-He was due to captain the 2002 side, but an injury right before the Finals kept him out of the tournament.
+He earned 73 caps as a midfielder.
+He was due to captain the 2002 World Cup side, but an injury right before the Finals kept him out of the tournament in which Brazil won.
 He played for Gremio, Bayer Leverkusen, Roma, Juventus, Real Madrid, AC Milan and Santos.

 CM: Alemao (Lavras, Minas Gerais)